 Participant Qualification Criteria.
-A total of eight (8) spaces will be available to qualifying Participants in each Open Tournament, comprised of the top eight (8) Participants who accumulated the most Crown Points during the previous Pro Ladder Season (including Crown Points earned from Third Party Tournaments during that Pro Ladder Season but excluding any Crown Points earned from previous Open Tournaments).
-E.g. If an Open Tournament is held in November, the invites will be the eight (8) Pro Ladder Participants with the highest total Crown Points in the September to October Pro Ladder Seasons plus any Crown Points awarded via Third Party Tournaments in that period.
+A total of eight (8) spaces will be available to qualifying Participants in each Open Tournament, comprised of the top eight (8) Participants who accumulated the most Crown Points during the previous Pro Ladder Season (including Crown Points earned from Third Party Tournaments during that Pro Ladder Season and Crown Points earned for placing in top-200 of that Pro Ladder Season final leaderboard).
+E.g. If an Open Tournament is held in November, the invites will be the eight (8) Pro Ladder Participants with the highest total Crown Points earned for placing in top-200 in the September to October Pro Ladder Season plus any Crown Points awarded via Third Party Tournaments in that period.

 Replacement Participants.
 If for any reason a qualifying Participant cannot attend an Open Tournament (e.g. due to scheduling or visa issues or because a Participant’s invite has been withdrawn by CD PROJEKT RED), CD PROJEKT RED will invite the Participant with the next highest Crown Points from the same Pro Ladder Season (including from Third Party Tournaments, as detailed in section 5.2 (Participant Qualification Criteria)) until a total of eight (8) Participants have been chosen and are able to attend.